Welcome to the UMA Cleveland! Вітаємо!

 Displaced Persons Camp Exhibit

-The exhibit commemorates the 60th anniversary of The Displaced Persons Commission Act signed by President Harry S. Truman on June 25, 1948.
+he exhibit commemorates the 60th anniversary of The Displaced Persons Commission Act signed by President Harry S. Truman on June 25, 1948.
 More than 100,000 Ukrainians benefited from this act of the 80th Congress of the United States when they immigrated to the United States.
-During four years of its existence, the Commission created by this act was able to process, transport, and provide visas….
-[ENTER EXHIBIT]

 87th Anniversary of the Holodomor Genocide in Ukraine